rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 5.22.35 Names of publishers in multipart monographs

-<a name="5.22.35.1">5.22.35.1</a> If the manifestation is issued in more than one physical part and the name of publisher or the publisher's form of name changes in the course of publication, always transcribe the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the first or earliest part and give the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.34.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.5)).
+<a name="5.22.35.1">5.22.35.1</a> If the manifestation is issued in more than one physical part and the name of publisher or the publisher's form of name changes in the course of publication, transcribe the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the first or earliest part and always give the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.34.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.5)).

 ## 5.22.36 Supplied and conjectured names of publishers

 <a name="5.22.36.1">5.22.36.1</a> If no name, address, or device of a publisher appears on the manifestation, supply the name of the publisher in square brackets if known.
 If the responsibility of a publisher for a particular manifestation is conjectured, either add a question mark to any supplied name or give the information in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/).
-In any case of a supplied publisher give supporting evidence in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.34.6](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.6)).
+In any case of a supplied publisher, give supporting evidence in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.34.6](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.6)).

 >Example:
 >Name of publisher: <CITE>[Anton Koberger]</CITE>